-For many years, Florida had something called a “cap” on certain types of damages in medical malpractice cases.
+This is because Florida had something called a “cap” on certain types of damages in medical malpractice cases.
 The caps applied to “noneconomic” damages, which meant damages that weren’t financial.
 These included money for things like pain and suffering, emotional upset, inconvenience, bodily disfigurement, or just plain loss of enjoyment of life.
-These are different than economic damages, which includes things that are easier to calculate, like your past and future medical bills, and lost wages.
+These are different than economic damages, which includes things that are easier to calculate, like lost wages, and sometimes must be paid back, like your past and future medical bills.
 The Florida legislature passed this grossly unfair law because they didn’t want doctors to pay as much as they should for causing medical negligence victims to suffer.

 Well, that all began to change for the better in 2014.
 Florida’s highest court, the Florida Supreme Court, decided that the caps on noneconomic damages were unconstitutional, but only in wrongful death cases.
 Although many medical malpractice attorneys began assuming that lower courts in Florida would apply the same logic to non-death med mal cases, that was never guaranteed.
 The Florida Supreme Court had specifically limited their holding to wrongful death cases.